CS161/cs-161-s21-problem-sets-jz-lu/psets/pset5answers.md

 ### Thread Exit
-To exit a thread, decrement `thgrp::nth_`, add thread to list of zombies, and pop it off the list of active threads.
+To exit a thread, add thread to list of zombies, and pop it off the list of active threads.
 If the calling thread is the only thread in the group, then texit just calls `syscall_exit()`; otherwise, just delete the current working directory `pwd_` and yield.
+In the scheduler, threads that are in `ps_transition` state will have `nth_` decremented.
+This ensures that thread exit correctly decrements the thread count while also ensuring that when the final thread exits via `syscall_exit()`, the thread count will go to zero. `syscall_waitpid()` relies on the thread count being 0 to free the process.

 ### Changes to Process Exit